 A cat with Type II Diabetes may not need medicine right away.
-Because diet is the main cause of the obesity that creates insulin resistance, your vet will work with you to create and maintain a weight loss program for your cat.
+Because diet is the main cause of the obesity that creates insulin resistance, your veterinarian will work with you to create and maintain a weight loss program for your cat.
 The goal is to lose fat gradually, as even a small difference in body weight can improve insulin resistance.

 Some cats will also need an oral medication to help with insulin resistance.
 Glipizide is most commonly used in cats with diabetes.
 Check your cat’s blood sugar levels frequently to be sure the medicine is working.
 This route can be very inconvenient, and owners may opt for injections instead to make medicating for manageable.

-Many cats require twice-daily injections of insulin.
-These injections are not painful to your cat, and they may not even notice when you give them.
+Many diabetic cats require twice-daily injections of insulin.
+These insulin injections are not painful to your cat, and they may not even notice when you give them.
 Dosage varies based on the size of your cat and their condition.
 Your vet will prescribe the proper amount, as well as teach you how to administer them.

 Be vigilant and stay aware of your cat’s diet, weight, water intake, and urination habits.
 Feed your cat a consistent amount of food every day and at the same time.
 This makes it easy to notice if your cat is not eating as much or is hungrier than usual.
 Some pet owners may want to monitor blood sugar levels at home.
 Ask your vet if home testing is right for you.

 Even though there’s no cure for feline diabetes, it doesn’t mean a death sentence for your kitty.
 Stay aware of any changes in your cat’s habits and report any new or worsening symptoms to your vet right away.